Alimemazine is used to keep young children calm before an operation, and to ease allergic skin reactions.

 - If you have a rare inherited blood disorder called porphyria.

 - If you are taking or using any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.

 - If you have ever had an allergic reaction to another antihistamine, or to any other medicine.

 How to take alimemazine

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
 The manufacturer's leaflet will give you more information about alimemazine and a full list of side-effects which you may experience from taking it.

 - Take alimemazine exactly as your doctor tells you to.
 This information will be printed on the label of the pack you have been supplied with to remind you.
 The usual recommended doses for allergic skin reactions are:

-- For adults: 10 mg taken 2 or 3 times a day (it may be less than this if you are over 65 years of age).
+- For adults and children aged 12 years or over: 10 mg taken 2 or 3 times a day (it may be less than this if you are over 65 years of age).